 In addition to increasing the size of his herd, Jonggor has sold six male calves over the past 3 years.
 With the income from these sales, he bought rice for the family.
 Once this most basic of needs had been met, he was able to also buy a small motorcycle.
+Jonggor uses his motorcycle to purchase veterinary medicines for other farmers in the village.
 By purchasing rice with income from cattle, Jonggor was able to reduce the area of slash-and-burn rice production from 2 hectares to 0.5 hectare.
 He now intends to start planting and selling cucumbers, which require less weeding than rice.